 An air filter is a valuable addition to any workshop that requires mechanical production and materials that produce sediments or dust.
 It is a machine with filters made of fibrous or sponge-like materials that remove solid particulates from the air.
 Usually, these particulate matters include dust, pollen, mold, and bacteria.

-Some air filters may contain an adsorbent or catalyst such as charcoal that can also remove odors and other pollutants such as volatile organic compounds.
+Some air filters may contain an adsorbent or catalyst such as charcoal.
+They can also remove odors and other pollutants, such as volatile organic compounds.
 In ventilations and engines, the air filter is a valuable device to improve the air quality in a specific indoor environment.
-In particular settings, air filters use foam, pleated paper, or spun fiberglass for the filtering process.
-For more high-tech air filters, they use air ionizers with fibers that contain static charges to attract dust particles in the air.
-Recent improvements in addition to the current technology of air filters are designed to improve these machines’ aerodynamics and fluid dynamics.
+In particular settings, air filters use foam, pleated paper, or spun fiberglass to filter.
+For more high-tech air filters, they use air ionizers with fibers that contain static charges to attract dust particles.
+Recent improvements to air filters improve aerodynamics and fluid dynamics.

 Air Filter vs. Dust Collector

 Air quality is essential in any workshop.
 Good air quality is vital for health, the longevity of equipment, and finished product quality.
 Poor air quality can cause health issues, damage equipment, and affect product quality.
 Dust can contain cancer-causing chemicals and irritants.
 Use air filters or dust collectors.

 Poor air quality in a workshop can damage equipment, reduce work accuracy, and affect final product quality.
 Dust buildup can clog machinery, decrease efficiency and shorten equipment lifespan.
 Dust on finished products can lower their appearance and value.

 Before the development of modern air filters, dust collectors were employed in workshops to purify the air.
 They can absorb high volumes of dust and other fine particles into a filter, store them in a bag, and allow the user to dispose of them afterward.